jasonmccreary/blog-posts/2012-12-14-php-micro-optimizations.md

 First, the original example is bad.
 It suggests changing:

-    select username from users where company = ‘bbc&rsquo; or company = ‘itv&rsquo;;
+    select username from users where company = ‘bbc' or company = ‘itv';

 to:

-    select username from users where company = ‘bbd&rsquo;
+    select username from users where company = ‘bbd' union
-    union
-    select username from users where company = ‘itv&rsquo;;
+    select username from users where company = ‘itv';

 When using the same column, the opposite of what the author suggests is more performant.
 That is you should change from a `UNION` to an `OR` when the `WHERE` clause operates on the same column.